Economy of Portugal: Portugal's competitiveness in the world

-The Global Competitiveness Report for 2014–2015, published by the World Economic Forum, placed Portugal on the 36th position on the economic index.
-This represents a sharp increase from the 51st position where Portugal appeared in 2013–2014.
+The economy of Portugal is ranked 37th in the World Competitiveness Ranking 2025 by Swiss institute IMD.
+In comparison, this represents a very slight drop from the 36th position where Portugal appeared in 2015.

 Competitiveness by city

 A study concerning competitiveness of the 18 Portuguese district capitals, complying with World Economic Forum methodology, was made by Minho University economics researchers.
 It was published in Público newspaper on 30 September 2006.
 The best-ranked cities in the study were Évora, Lisbon and Coimbra.